-The Pupil Premium was introduced in April 2011.
-The level of the premium in 2011-12 was originally £488 per pupil for pupils eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months.
-The Government then decided that eligibility for the Pupil Premium from 2012-13 would be extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.
-It was increased to £623 per pupil in 2012-13 and to £900 for the academic year 2013-14.
+Pupil Premium was introduced in April 2011.
+The Government decided in 2012 the eligibility for Pupil Premium would be extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.

-We are delighted with our KS2 SATs results, which show that the school has maintained its outstanding standards.
+We are delighted with our most recent figures from 2022 KS2 SATs results, which show that the school has maintained it's outstanding standards.
 The results reflect the hard work of all staff; excellent partnership working with parents and a determination to ensure EVERY child succeeds.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
-As a school we have a very good track record of ensuring that children make good progress, but historically levels of attainment can be lower for some children who are eligible for Free School Meals(FSM) – this is a national trend.
+As a school we have a very good track record of ensuring that children make good progress, even though historically levels of attainment can be lower for some children who are eligible for Pupil Premium – this is a national trend.